-How well do you know Paris?9th September 2015
+How well do you know Paris?
+I Athena Advisers15 June 2017

 The average person’s general knowledge on Paris can be quite impressive, but here are few other things, which most people don’t know about the capital city of the world’s most visited country.

 1 - The Seine is not the only river in Paris: